 From philosophy, history and literature to music, art, sociology, psychology, and anthropology, the humanities are as they sound: the study of what makes us human.
 Often pitted against the sciences, the humanities and sciences go hand-in-hand in understanding the world around us.

 If the humanities are so crucial, why are they so undervalued?
-Because it’s hard to put a value on how we process the human experience—it’s hard to determine your career trajectory with a humanities degree.
-The humanities are difficult to quantify, which is precisely why they’re more important than ever.
+Because it’s hard to put a value on how we process the human experience—it’s hard to determine your career path with a humanities degree.

-Let’s take a closer look at four reasons why the humanities are critically important to us now.
+Let’s take a closer look at the importance of humanities in the present day context.

 1. Not everything can be reduced to a data point.

 Data points can be useful, but not only are they not always necessary, they’re not always possible.

 In an article in The Atlantic, cultural critic Leon Wieseltier said, “What we need to do is recognize the limitations of that mentality.”
 He added, “The purpose of the humanities is not primarily utilitarian, it is not primarily to get a job… The purpose of the humanities is to cultivate the individual, cultivate the citizen.”

 He argued that our present culture prioritizes speed and definitive answers over thinking and asking complex questions.
 Consider history—while you could make the argument that dates are data points, we don’t study history for the dates—we study history to think about the context of choices made in the past, and the consequences of those choices for the future.